brian-wei-GH/PROJECT_front_end_BMW_web/README.md

 Front End integration project

-the project combines HTML, CSS, and JavaScript.
+the project combines HTML, CSS, and JavaScript. (static web design)

 The web can be split into three main parts:
 1. The first part uses a 'navbar' to create a navigation header.